robertthegreat43/robertthegreat43.github.io/README.md

 Implement controls to protect Financial Data:
 </h2>
 <p>
-We must adhere to the CIA tirade and Confidentiality, by keeping the data secure to the user that’s is supposed to be accessing it, Integrity, protecting this data in any form from being manipulated or accessed, by a malicious user or some unforeseen event.
+We must adhere to the CIA tirade: Confidentiality: by keeping the data secure to the user that’s is supposed to be accessing it, Integrity: protecting this data in any form from being manipulated or accessed by a malicious user or some unforeseen event.
 The FISMA passed as apart of the Homeland Security Act of 2002 and the E- Government Act Of 2002.
 The act requires every government agency to secure the information as well as the information processing systems that support their  operations and assets, including those provided or managed by another agency, Contractor or other source.
 </p>
 <p>
 1) Categorize the information to be protected.